 The engine designation indicates, in the form of a code: Engine type, size, application etc.

-The type designation and engine number are indicated on a type plate located on the right-hand front side of the engine.
-The engine number is also stamped in the engine block above the type plate.
+The type designation and engine number are indicated on a type plate which is located on the right-hand, front side of the engine.
+The engine number is also stamped in the block beside the type plate.